pdm-pcb/vklearnin/docs/00zDefinitions.md

 As with the logical device, [vk::Queue](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkQueue.html) is simply a handle.
 The concept of queues is central to the Vulkan paradigm though, so there's some utility here.
 A given logical device will have a handful of queue families which themselves are able to accept certain types of commands.
 For example, a queue may accept graphics commands (related to drawing) presentation commands (related to showing an image on screen) or compute commands (related to general purpose GPU programming).
 Queues may accept more than one type of command, and this ought to be queried on a per-device basis.

 ## Command Buffer
 The medium by which any command is relayed to a given device queue will be an associated [vk::CommandBuffer](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkCommandBuffer.html).
-Commands are recorded to their respective buffers and then submitted to the relevant queue for eventual excution on the GPU.
-There are both primary and secondary command buffers, which are used in conjunction when rendering multipass scenes.
+Commands are recorded to their respective buffers and then submitted to the relevant queue for eventual execution on the GPU.
+There are both primary and secondary command buffers, which are used in conjunction when rendering multi-pass scenes.

 ## Synchronization
 As mentioned above, Vulkan is designed to consider applications which will benefit from multiple threads sharing historically monolithic workloads.
 As stated by [this section](https://registry.khronos.org/vulkan/specs/1.3-extensions/html/vkspec.html#synchronization) of the API spec, there are five means by which one can explicitly synchronize the operations of a program.
 For the purposes of this tutorial, I'll predominately focus on just two: fences and semaphores.